crolllab/isclb2024/index.md

 ---  |---
 5 June |Evening reception
 6-8 June |Scientific program
 9 June |Field trip

 Venue: ETH Zurich, Switzerland

 Accommodation: Participants will need to book accommodation independently.
-More information will be provided.
+More information will follow.

 Follow us on [Twitter](https://twitter.com/isclb2024) and sign-up for e-mail alerts (see below).